Pratikdate/ml-notes/README.md

 # ML-Models
-A mashine learning colab notebooks
+A machine learning colab notebooks

 Hear i store what i practice as notes for ml